This Page covers the following, please scroll down to learn more about:

 29+ Days

-If you have ignored the parking charge up to this point, it will likely be sent to a company to recover the parking charge.
-This company may add a “Debt Recovery Fee” of up to £70 to the total.
-You have also lost the ability to appeal.
+If the parking charge remains outstanding up to this point, it will likely be sent to a company to recover the parking charge.
+This company may add an “Escalation Fee” of up to £70 to the total.
+At this stage, you no longer have the ability to appeal.

 In summary